FuelLabs/fuel-core/docs/developers/debugging.md

 2. VS Code will offer to create a `launch.json` file to configure how your client node is run.
 Clicking this will prompt you to select a debugger.
 Select the CodeLLDB debugger to proceed.
 VS Code will generate a `launch.json` file for you.
 3. In the "Run and Debug" menu, click the dropdown menu and select "Add Configuration..."
 4. In the `"type"` field, enter `"lldb"`.
 In the `"request"` field, enter `"launch"`.
-5. In the `"name"` field, give your configuration a descriptive name, such as `"Run Beta 3"`
+5. In the `"name"` field, give your configuration a descriptive name, such as `"Run Fuel Client"`
 6. In the `"args"` array nested under `"cargo"`, enter the following arguments: `"run"`, `"--all-features"`, `"--bin"`, `"fuel-core"`, `"--"`, `"run"`, `<ARGUMENTS>`, where `<ARGUMENTS>` is a list of CLI values and arguments encapsulated by quotes.
 Refer to the CLI documentation for guidance on which options and arguments to use.
 7. Save these changes made to your `launch.json` file.